seegg/Barebone-state-management/README.md

 ```
 ## Async Actions

 Async actions are added under `asyncActions`.
-It works the same as synchronous
-actions except with the ability to perform async operations before returning
-the new state.
+Unlike synchronous actions
+the first param for an async action is a function that return the state
+when called.
+This means that instead of accessing the state directly it
+needs to be through this function call.
+Other than that both types of
+actions are the same.

 ```ts
 import {createStore} from 'barebone'